WidgetKing/cpextra/docs/variables/info.md

 -   [xcmndAddEventListener](./command.html#xcmndaddeventlistener)

 ## xinfoProjectElapsedHours
 Displays how many hours of course content the learner has already viewed.
-This variable is useful for creating your own playbar.
+This variable is useful for displaying time-based information on screen or in a custom playbar.

 ### See Also